 http://<server IP>:3010 into the address line of a web browser and press Enter.

 It will take a few seconds for your ItemSense instance to register itself.
-Once this is complete, the
+Once this is complete, you can log in to ItemSense.
+Enter the username and password of the ItemSense server administrator.
+By default, the ItemSense server administrator has a username of admin with the password of admindefault.
+Click the LOG IN button.

 The first step is to change the administrator password.
 This step is optional, but recommended.

 Enter the new administrator password into the New Password and the Confirm New Password fields.
 Click the NEXT STEP button to continue to the next step.

 The Facilities page appears.
 ItemSense comes with the facility default, but the user is required to create another.
 Click the CREATE A FACILITY button.